Website Manager

 1. Continue repetition from ALL above (dribble with/without cones, shooting and passing-trap/pass to partner), now with strong and weak foot.
 Recommend doing this during your practice as a player developmental skill session, 1x per week.

-2. Explain positioning, formation and player responsibility surrounding these items for this age level (7v7).
+2. Explain positioning, attacking in triangles, formation and player responsibility surrounding these items for this age level (7v7).
 Explain offsides, and other general rules before first game and throughout the season.

 3. ONLY PLAY-PRACTICE-PLAY should be used in each 60-minute practice session.